 DOE EMPOWER Workplace Charging Project

-CSE is assisting a consortium of Clean City Coalitions in the Department of Energy-sponsored EMPOWER project to accelerate electric vehicle (EV) charging at workplaces nationwide, particularly in low-income and underserved communities.
+CSE has assisted a consortium of Clean City Coalitions in the Department of Energy-sponsored EMPOWER project to accelerate electric vehicle (EV) charging at workplaces nationwide, particularly in low-income and underserved communities.

-EMPOWER, for Equitable Mobility Powering Opportunities for Workplace Electrification Readiness, is supported by 30 coalition partners.
-The project aims to secure 650 or more employers to commit to workplace EV charging with a goal for at least 20% of installations in designated opportunity zones that benefit underserved communities and people of color.
+EMPOWER, for Equitable Mobility Powering Opportunities for Workplace Electrification Readiness, was supported by 30 coalition partners who sought to get hundreds of employers to commit to workplace EV charging with a goal for at least 20% of installations in designated opportunity zones that benefit underserved communities and people of color.

-CSE is providing EMPOWER critical data handling, research, analysis and evaluation capabilities by leveraging its experience managing data for EV charging incentive programs and developing the Caret® EV Infrastructure Planner that optimizes charging planning.
+CSE provided EMPOWER critical data handling, research, analysis and evaluation capabilities by leveraging its experience managing data for EV charging incentive programs and developing the Caret® EV Infrastructure Planner that optimizes charging planning.

 Program at a Glance